fxpar/Classification/README.md

 # Classification
-Educational classification game activity project. (no right / wrong) Proof of concept for a possible future H5P activity.
+Educational classification game activity project. (no right / wrong) Proof of concept for an [H5P activity request](https://h5p.org/node/1148270).
 *(Check the technicals below for details)*

 ## Purpose